P-p-H-d/mlib/README.md

 otherwise it won't generate compilable code.
 The `key_oplist` shall also define the additional operators (`HASH` and `EQUAL`).

-Current implementation uses chained Hash-Table and as such, elements in the dictionary are **unordered**.
+Elements in the dictionary are **unordered**.
-However, elements are not moved on insertion / delete of other elements: even if the iterator may become invalid, the referenced element remains unmoved.
+On insertion of a new element, contained objects may moved.
+Maximum number of elements of this dictionary is 3'006'477'107 elements.

 The `_set_at` method overwrites the already existing value if `key` is already present in the dictionary (contrary to C++).